dmkaplan2000/ConnMatTools/README.md

 ## Installation of latest version via github

-The latest development version of Rxt can be installed directly from [github](https://github.com/) using the [devtools](http://cran.r-project.org/web/packages/devtools/index.html) R package.
+The latest development version of the package can be installed directly from [github](https://github.com/) using the [devtools](http://cran.r-project.org/web/packages/devtools/index.html) R package.
 First that package needs to be installed: